arassec/igor/module-file/src/main/resources/doc/http-file-connector.md

-# HTTP Service
+# HTTP Connector
-A service that connects to an HTTP server.
+A file-connector that connects to an HTTP server.

 # Parameters
-The service can be configured by the following parameters:
+The connector can be configured by the following parameters:

 Parameter | Description
 ---|:---|